ddjr/advent_three_driving_around_chirstmas_tree/README.md

 > delivers presents to 2 houses: one at the starting location, and one to the east.
 ^>v< delivers presents to 4 houses in a square, including twice to the house at his starting/ending location.
 ^v^v^v^v^v delivers a bunch of presents to some very lucky children at only 2 houses.
-Your puzzle answer was 2592.
+Your puzzle answer was XXXX.

 --- Part Two ---